Average of Tensile Strength before and after Ironing Formula

 How to calculate Average of Tensile Strength before and after Ironing?

 With Ironing Force (F), Mean Shell Diameter after Ironing (d1), Shell Thickness after Ironing (tf) & Shell Thickness before Ironing (t0) we can find Average of Tensile Strength before and after Ironing using the formula - Average Tensile Strength Before & After Ironing = Ironing Force/(pi*Mean Shell Diameter after Ironing*Shell Thickness after Ironing*ln(Shell Thickness before Ironing/Shell Thickness after Ironing)).
-This formula also uses Archimedes' constant and Natural Logarithm Function function(s).
+This formula also uses Archimedes' constant and Natural Logarithm (ln) function(s).

 Can the Average of Tensile Strength before and after Ironing be negative?